 Journey with Ker & Downey Into the Rwanda Wild, where mountainous forest habitats are home to some of Africa’s most elusive primates.
 This 11-day Rwandan safari takes you to intimate lodges on the edge of the wild.

 Rwanda Safari Highlights

-On this hand-crafted Rwandan safari, experience one of Africa’s cleanest and safest countries.
+On this hand-crafted Rwanda safari, experience one of Africa’s cleanest and safest countries.
 With lodges in parks visited by only a trickle of guests each year, Rwanda has emerged as an exciting safari destination itself.
 No longer is it relegated to an “add-on” to larger East African destinations like Kenya or Tanzania.

 Stay at intimate properties owned by some of the biggest stars in sustainable luxury tourism, including the new Singita Kwitonda.
 Experience privately guided drives through some of Rwanda’s most beautiful countryside.
 And hop on a helicopter for a private transfer over Rwanda’s largest lake, Lake Kivu.

 Suggested journey at a glance: 1 night Kigali, 2 nights Nyungwe Forest National Park, 3 nights Volcanoes National Park, and 3 nights Akagera National Park.

-This suggested Rwandan safari experience is just one way to experience Rwanda on your own customized Ker & Downey journey.
+This suggested Rwandan safari is just one way to experience Rwanda on your own customized Ker & Downey journey.
 Our designers are at their best when crafting a journey unique to you.
 Contact us to get started planning and read on to see one example of what is possible on a handcrafted trip.

-Begin your journey with a stay at Kigali Serena Hotel located in the commercial heart of Rwanda.
+Begin your Rwanda safari with a stay at Kigali Serena Hotel located in the commercial heart of Rwanda.
 While here, visit the Kigali Genocide Memorial Center.
 The center is a powerful memorial to the many killed during the Rwandan genocide in the mid-1990’s.
 Furthermore, it also serves as a place for the survivors of the massacres to document their stories.

 Afterwards, make stops at the King’s Palace in Nyanza and the National Museum of Rwanda.
 A privately guided tour allows you to trace the history of the country’s tribal leaders, monarchy, and colonial period.